 Moving is stressful enough without having to worry about whether your furniture will make it through the move unscathed and intact.
 Even when you hire reputable movers, you can still do a few things yourself to keep your furniture safe.
-To ease your mind when you move, here are 8 tips for keeping your furniture safe when you move in Bloomfield HIlls .
+To ease your mind when you move, here are 8 tips for keeping your furniture safe when you move in Metro Detroit .

 1. Have Packing Supplies on Hand